-The starting point for the afdust emissions in 2016v2 is the 2017 NEI.
-The methodologies to estimate emissions for each SCC in the preceding table are described in the 2017 NEI Technical Support Document (EPA, 2021).
-The 2017 emissions were adjusted to better represent 2016 as described below.
+The starting point for the afdust emissions in 2016v3 is the 2017 NEI.
+The methodologies to estimate emissions for each SCC in the preceding table are described in the 2017 NEI Technical Support Document (EPA, 2021d).
+The 2017 afdust emissions were adjusted to better represent 2016 as described below.